Zonarius/AnimeLoader/README.md

 # AnimeLoader
-Downloads Anime from an RSS feed and uploads them to an FTP server.
+Downloads Anime from an RSS feed and uploads them to an FTP server using nodejs.